velkuns/game-text-engine/adr/0007-data-statuses.md

 ## Context

-To have more complex game mechanics, we can have skills, blessings, curses, physical or magical states that can have an impact on player (abilities or not).
+To have more complex game mechanics, we can have skills, blessings, curses, physical or magical states that can have an impact on player (attributes or not).
 For example:
-- blindness (state) that decrease some abilities related to perception
+- blindness (state) that decrease some attributes related to perception
-- a skill that increase the combat abilities
+- a skill that increase the combat attributes
 - a benediction that increase the vitality
 - a curse that decrease the strength
 - ...